koendv/vacuum-pump-controller/README.md

 - H3: optional, pressure at nozzle 1
 - H4: optional, pressure at nozzle 2

 The minimal configuration is sensors at H1 and H2.
+BMP280 sensors measure pressures from 300 hPa to 1100 hPa.

+#### Calibration

 There is no need to calibrate the sensors; the sensors are calibrated at the factory.

-BMP280 sensors measure pressures from 300 hPa to 1100 hPa.

 #### Vacuum Pump
  Connect a 12V DC brushless vacuum pump.
 Maximum current of the TB6612 driver is 1A continuous.